 The unallocated portion of the allowance is based upon management's evaluation of various factors that are not directly measured in the determination of the pooled and specific allowances.
 Such factors include uncertainties in economic conditions, the imprecision of appraisals used in estimating collateral values, uncertainties in identifying triggering events that directly correlate to subsequent loss rates, risk factors that have not yet manifested themselves in historical loss factors, and historical loss experience data that may not precisely correspond to the current portfolio.
+As of December 31, 2020, the impact of the novel coronavirus ("COVID-19") continues to unfold and many of the Bank's estimates and assumptions require increased judgment and carry a higher degree of variability and volatility, including the provision for credit losses which has been materially impacted due to an increase in the unallocated portion of the reserve.
+As events continue to evolve and additional information becomes available, estimates may change materially in future periods.
 The unallocated allowance may also be affected by review by the bank regulatory authorities who may require increases or decreases to the unallocated allowance based on their evaluation of the information available to them at the time of their examinations.
 Accordingly, the unallocated allowance helps to minimize the risk related to the margin of imprecision inherent in the estimation of pooled and specific allowances.
 Due to the subjectivity involved in the determination of the unallocated portion of the allowance for loan losses, the relationship of the unallocated component to the total allowance for loan losses may fluctuate from period to period.